JohnEBoyBaby/i.Q/README.md

 Verily I tell you unless you change and become like a little child, you will not enter the Kingdom of HEAVEN.
 Matthew 18:3

+...
+I AM 15 for a moment ... https://www.youtube.com/watch?v=tR-qQcNT_fY ...
+15 there's still time for you ... there is never a wish better than this ... aaah my friends ... they keep trying to tell me ... all you want to do is USE ME ... and my answer ... https://www.youtube.com/watch?v=g3hBYTkI-sE ...
+I want to spread the news ... that if it feels this GOOD getting 'used' ... you just keep on 'using me' ... until you use me UP ... sit down in the room and talk to me ...
+I ought not let you just walk on me ... if you only knew ... you'd wish that you were in my shoes ... you just keep on using me ... 'til you use me UP ..! ...
+WAKE UP Maggie ...
+I think I got something to say to you ... https://www.youtube.com/watch?v=EOl7dh7a-6g ...
+Qh Maggie I couldn't have tried anymore ...

+TRUTH is the WAY to LIFE with G_D.

 NEW PROGRAMMER.
 NEW PROGRAMMING.
 NEW PROGRAM.